crccheck/docker-pod/intro.md

 # My Dockerfile Pod

-Written for Docker v0.6.
+Written for Docker v0.6-v1.2.
 I try to take advantage of [external volumes].
 Like Docker, these are only suitable for local development and are very much WIP.
 DISCLAIMER: These should not be thought of as the right way to do things.
 I'm just messing around trying to get things to work.
+For images that have their own repo, the repo's README will have more detail.

   [external volumes]: http://blog.docker.io/2013/07/docker-0-5-0-external-volumes-advanced-networking-self-hosted-registry/#external_volumes]